 So you have a two thirds, using free and are pro.
 Only about 20% isn’t premium that’s interesting.

-And then another 13% using Nunn.
+And then another 13% using none.

 All right thank you, Mike.
 And can you just confirm, for me, Mike that my screen is showing properly?
 Yep, you’re good audio, video.

-South end the right mode here again.
 All right, well, welcome, everybody.

 Thank you, Mike, for the introductions.
 As Mike said, today, we’re going to cover deploying Power BI to the enterprise and given some of the poll results, I can see that many of you are already pretty familiar with some of the features of Power BI.
 So I’m going to move quickly through some of the initial content.
 Because part of that content is covering feature considerations, although that will be helpful.
 For those of you who aren’t using Power BI extensively and your organizations yet, it’ll probably be familiar to a lot of you.
 But the first thing I want to do is provide a little disclaimer.
 Just to remind everybody that Power BI is a fast evolving platform.

-New features and enhancements are released monthly, and so it’s always best to visit Microsoft Documentation site to get the latest and greatest feature information.
+New features and enhancements are released monthly, and so it’s always best to visit the Microsoft Documentation site to get the latest and greatest feature information.
 Everything in today’s presentation is current as of this moment, but Microsoft does have a way of adding features, and also periodically expanding coverage of features.
-So there sometimes will be features that were a premium only that will become available to Pro licenses.
+So there sometimes will be features that were a Premium only that will become available to Pro licenses.
 So, again, that’s best, always to check Microsoft for the latest information.

 So, the first thing I want to talk about today is Enterprise Power BI Components.
 And now, as most of you know, there is a free Power BI license.
 I’m not going to talk too much about the free license today, because, for the most part, it’s not applicable in Enterprise environments.